Skip to main content

 How Google Ads Automatic Payments Work (and What You Need to Know)

-Updated over a month ago
+Updated over 7 months ago

 If your Google Ads account uses automatic payments, Google will charge your card whenever your ad spend reaches a set threshold.
 This helps keep your campaigns running without interruption.